 Adjust the Firewall

-If you are running a firewall you need to open HTTP and HTTPS ports,
+If your server is protected by a firewall you need to open HTTP and HTTPS ports,

-443. You can use the following commands to open the necessary ports:
+443. Use the following commands to open the necessary ports:

 sudo firewall-cmd --permanent --zone=public --add-service=http sudo firewall-cmd --permanent --zone=public --add-service=https sudo firewall-cmd --reload